 The modern version of Pato is played with two teams of four members each.
-The players fight for the ball which has six handles.
+The players compete for the ball which has six handles.
 The Pato player has to ride with his arm stretched out so that the rivals can get a chance to snatch the Pato.
 A goal is scored when the ball is thrown through a vertical ring.
 After regulation time, the team with more goals is declared the winner.

 - Polo — a team sport played on horseback in which the objective is to hit a ball into a goal using a long-handled mallet.